Franklin by the Numbers

 Manufacturing Sales

-67 manufacturing businesses generating $876 million in annual sales — and that was before Yaskawa committed $180 million and 700 jobs.
-When a global robotics company relocates its North American headquarters to your city, it says something about the deals being done at the local level.
+67 manufacturing businesses generating $876 million in annual sales.
+Yaskawa America has since committed $180 million and 700 jobs to relocate its North American headquarters to Franklin.

 How Franklin Compares

 Six communities.
-Same data.
+Same data source.
 Same year.
 Same methodology.
-One city is outgrowing the rest.

 Median Household Income (2025)